Polyamide (PA)

 There are both natural and synthetic polyamides.

 Natural polyamides include peptides and proteins such as wool and silk.
-When you talk about polyamide, you usually mean synthetic polyamides.
+However, when people talk about polyamides, they usually mean synthetic polyamides.

-Polyamides with the abbreviation PA are also known as nylon (PA 6.6) or nylon's competitor: Perlon (PA 6).
+Polyamides, abbreviated PA, are also known as nylon (PA 6.6) or its competitor, Perlon (PA 6).

 What are polyamide fibers used for?

 Polyamide fibers are very versatile.
-They are often found in rainwear or sportswear, in swimwear, as lining or in stockings.
-However, since polyamide can also be mixed very well with other fiber raw materials such as cotton or viscose, it can also be found in many other textile products.
+They are frequently found in rainwear and sportswear, swimwear, linings, and hosiery.
+Because polyamide blends very well with other fiber raw materials such as cotton or viscose, it is also found in many other textile products.

-Nylon and Perlon are important representatives of polyamides.
+Nylon and Perlon are important representatives of the polyamides.

-Polyamide is sometimes also referred to as nylon.
-It is actually a brand name for polyamide fibers, just like Perlon, Nylon's competitor.
+Polyamide is sometimes also called nylon.
+However, it is actually a brand name for polyamide fibers, just like Perlon, nylon's competitor.
 Nylon is, so to speak, the American counterpart to Perlon.
-When the Americans discovered the synthetic fiber, they called it nylon.
-When the fiber was discovered in Germany, it was called Dederon in the GDR and Perlon in the Federal Republic of Germany.
+When the Americans discovered the synthetic fiber, they named it nylon.
+When the fiber was discovered in Germany, it was called Dederon in East Germany and Perlon in West Germany.

-Perlon is the competing product of nylon, but its properties hardly differ.
-Perlon was patented by a group of German companies after World War II because a US chemical company ( DuPont ) already had the patent for Nylon 6.6.
-So Perlon came about more or less because a German found a loophole in the American patent.
-Although nylon and nylon have very similar properties, such as their temperature resistance or stretchability, they are made from different raw materials.
-Perlon is easier to dye than nylon and also has a lower melting point.
+Perlon is a competitor to nylon, but its properties are hardly distinguishable.
+Perlon was patented after World War II by a group of German companies because an American chemical company ( DuPont ) already held the patent for Nylon 6.6.
+Perlon thus came about more or less because a German discovered a loophole in the American patent.
+Although nylon and Perlon have very similar properties, such as temperature resistance and elasticity, they are manufactured from different raw materials.
+Perlon is also easier to dye than nylon and has a lower melting point.